pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 +++

 ### Conceptual or path diagram
-We can also draw moderation in a mode conceptual manner.
+We can also draw moderation in a more conceptual manner.
 This is perhaps visually simpler and easier to parse, but is less explicit.
 The moderation is shown by an arrow from the moderating variable to the line between a predictor and an outcome variable.

 But the diagram would represent the exact same equation as shown above.